UCLComputerScience/COMP0016_2020_21_Team25/README.md

 - **Infinitely Extensible** - _Have a service?
 New services can be added to the system in no time.
 Concierge's API interaction is extremely scalable._

+## Deployment

+There are several components to Concierge overall.
+These are the app, the admin site, the backend server, the Service API server and our Ask Bob plugins.
+Each one has its own deployment guide which can be found in their respective folders.

+Please note, to access the guide to run the Service API server, you will have to navigate to services\src\main\java\services\application where the deployment guide is given.

 ## Main Technologies

 Concierge, powered by: